SFDO-Tooling/Metecho/docs/metecho-how-to.md

 ## Create a Project

 - In the Project list view, select `Create Project`.
-- If you do not see the GitHub Organization you want to work in:
+- If you don't see the GitHub Organization you want to work in:
   - Confirm that you are logged into the correct Metecho account.
   - Contact an admin for the repository on GitHub and ensure that you are a collaborator.